apigee-127/swagger-tools/docs/API.md

 When you import Swagger Tools into your project (`require('swagger-tools')` for Node.js or `SwaggerTools` for the browser), an object is returned with the following property/properties:

-* **middleware:** An object whose keys are the Swagger version (dots are converted to underscores) and the value is the also an object whose keys are the middleware name and its values are the corresponding [Connect][connect] middleware _(Node.js only)_
+* **initializeMiddleware:** Function used to initialize the Swagger [Connect][connect] middleware.  _(During this phase we validate your Swagger document(s))_  This function is documented in the [middleware][middleware] documentation.
+_(Node.js only)_
 * **specs:** An object whose keys are the Swagger version (dots are converted to underscores) and the value is a `Specification` object

-As of right now, since only Swagger versions 1.2 and 2.0 are supported, both `middleware` and `specs` properties have the following keys:
+As of right now, since only Swagger versions 1.2 and 2.0 are supported, the `specs` object has the following properties:

 * **v1:** `object` _(Pointer to the latest 1.x version which is 1.2 right now)_
 * **v1_2:** `object` Swagger 1.2 support
 * **v2:** `object` _(Pointer to the latest 2.x version which is 2.0 right now)_
 * **v2_0:** `object` Swagger 2.0 support

-### Middleware

-Each version property in the `middleware` object points to a Connect middleware.
-Each individual middleware is documented in its own page (linked below) and below is the list of properties that point to the available middlwares:

-* **[swaggerMetadata][swaggerMetadata]:** This is the *core* middleware that all other middlewares build on top of
-* **[swaggerRouter][swaggerRouter]:** This middlware provides routing features
-* **[swaggerValidator][swaggerValidator]:** This middlware provides validation features

-For more details about each middleware and examples on how to use them, please view the corresponding documentation linked to above.

 ### Specifications